 The top value colleges and universities for Animal Science degrees on this page were determined by highest instructional quality and most fair cost in Minnesota.
 105 Minnesota Animal Science students graduated in 2016 with bachelor degrees.
 These recent grads will have an average salary of $31,092 per year.
 The average income increases to $52,791, mid-career.

 These rankings were made using a precise methodology that evaluates the educational caliber and cost of each university.

-Any student pursuing a degree in Animal Science needs to look into University of Minnesota - Twin Cities.
+University of Minnesota - Twin Cities is the best choice if you are thinking about a college degree in Animal Science.
 After getting their bachelor's degree, animal science students usually make about $34,481 at the beginning of their careers.
 Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.

 You'll get to learn about many different ethnicities thanks to UMN Twin Cities' diverse population.
 Each year, around 54.0% freshmen receive scholarships, with the average award being $4,953.
 Take a deeper dive and see just how UMN Twin Cities ranks in other categories.